JackSparrow2910/Python-Data-Analytics/README.md

 Video Games Sales [view_sql](games.sql)<br>
 <b>---GENERAL---</b><br>
 In this project several queries are done in [table](vgsales.csv), which was downloaded in Kaggles<br>
+This table contains such columns as ID, Rank, Name, Platform, Year, Publisher, Developer, Critic_Score, User_Score and NA_Sales
 <b>---INFORMATION---</b><br>
 <b>First Query:</b><br>
 Select games where publisher is Nintendo and score(Critic or User)>8<br>